-29 E. Main Street,
+29 W. Main Street,

-No one has favorited this theater yet
+1 person favorited this theater

-On the frigid, windy, winter night of January 27, 1906, Syndicated Vaudeville Theatres of Wichita, KS, held grand opening ceremonies for their new Bijou High Class Vaudeville Theatre located at 29 Main Street, Oklahoma City.
+On the frigid, windy, winter night of January 27, 1906, Syndicated Vaudeville Theatres of Wichita, KS, held grand opening ceremonies for their new Bijou High Class Vaudeville Theatre located at 29 W. Main Street, Oklahoma City.

-Many factors could have contributed to the Bijou failure.
-Maybe it was due to an off the beaten path location, or stiff competition from powerful circuit houses down on Sheraton Ave.
+Many factors could have contributed to the Bijou Theatre failure.
+Maybe it was due to an off the beaten path location, or stiff competition from powerful circuit houses down on Sheraton Avenue.
 Most likely the culprit was because, although acts were promoted as high class, they had no big names, which could spell disaster.

 Just login to your account and subscribe to this theater